opf/openproject/docs/user-guide/projects/project-lists/README.md

 You can always remove your private project lists by using the **Delete** option.

 ![Delete a private projects filter in OpenProject](private-project-filter-delete.png)

+### Save project lists

+After modifying a project lists by changing the sorting, the columns displayed or the filters, the new project list can be saved by clicking the button **Save as** in the page header actions or inside the actions bellow the more button.

+!missing screenshot of save as

+The list will be saved as your own private project list under the menu section **My private project lists**, note that this list is for now only available to the user who created it.

+You can always delete the list from the more button in the page header actions.

+!missing screenshot of delete

 ### Gantt chart view